 Get involved and lend a hand, just make sure that you are able to.
 See your stress as a balloon, or as the air inside.
 That ten-page report is due in a few days?
 More air.
 Cheering at the game with your friends, the balloon shrinks.
 The size will fluctuate, and that’s normal.

 There are thousands of articles online about stress management.
-Find out which techniques to use throughout the week to keep your health and emotions in check.
+Find out which techniques best suit you.
 If you can handle working under pressure, that’s great.
-Though try not to let too much in so that your balloon doesn’t burst.
+Though it is better to pace yourself.

 Be an early bird